mhered/nintendo_switch_robot_controller/README.md

 [...]
 ```

-Net step is writing a python script that connects to the device using  `evdev` and monitors the stream of events to updates an `orientation` state variable.
+Net step is writing a python script that connects to the device using  `evdev` (see this [python-evdev tutorial](https://python-evdev.readthedocs.io/en/latest/tutorial.html)) and monitors the stream of events to updates an `orientation` state variable.
 Note the sign conventions.

 | ![](./assets/joycon_left_axes.png) | ![](./assets/joycon_right_axes.png) |
 | ---------------------------------- | ----------------------------------- |